Translated from the Turkish by Sevinç Türkkan

 Though she began her career as a particle physicist, Erdoğan is now an acclaimed Turkish writer and journalist who has covered such charged issues as state violence and human rights.
 An honorary advisor to a pro-Kurdish newspaper, she was arrested in 2016 and jailed for nearly five months, accused of supporting terrorism.
 She was eventually released and currently lives in Frankfurt, Germany.

 Though this translation into English was published only in 2018, this collection originally came out in 2009, long before her imprisonment and exile.
 She was awarded Turkey’s prestigious Sait Faik Short Story Award.
-Many years later Erdoğan has said was much more difficult than she had ever imagined.
+Many years later Erdoğan has said her experience of solitary confinement was much more difficult than she had ever imagined.

 And she had imagined it with a powerful intensity.
 The protagonist of the first story in the collection, “The Morning Visitor,” is a former political prisoner living in exile who sums up a the long-term effects of prison torture when she reflects,